 (b) Cross-listed courses may not be used to fulfill Outside Elective requirements in the programs offering the cross-listing.
-For example, AK/ SOSC 3370 6.0 may not count as an Outside Elective for students majoring in Women's Studies, and AK/WMST 3370 6.0 may not count as an Outside Elective for students majoring in Social Science.
+For example, AK/SOSC 3370 6.0 may not count as an Outside Elective for students majoring in Women's Studies, and AK/WMST 3370 6.0 may not count as an Outside Elective for students majoring in Social Science.
 In the Liberal Studies program, cross-listed courses may not be used to exceed 24 credits from any one discipline.
-Students intending to register in 'cross-listed' courses should be sure to consult the relevant department/ Faculty concerning academic session start dates.

-9. Students who do not wish to pursue a degree program may request admission to the University under one of the Non-degree categories:
+9. Students who do not wish to pursue a degree program may request admission to the University under one of the following Non-degree categories: